 The City's planning process includes a variety of different types of applications to accommodate proposed construction projects that do not comply with all policies and bylaws, the subdivision of land, or a change in the use of land, buildings of structures.
 The most common types of applications that undergo a planning process are applications for Official Plan amendments, zoning bylaw amendments, site plan approval, draft plan of subdivision, minor variances and consent.

 The planning process that is followed by the City is required to comply with minimum provincial requirements established in the Planning Act and associated Ontario Regulations.
 Applications for Official Plan and zoning bylaw amendments are considered by the planning committee (which holds public meetings required by the Planning Act) and, ultimately, by Council.
 Applications for minor variances and consent are considered by the committee of adjustment.

 All current planning applications are mapped on DASH, the City's online Development and Services Hub.
 This tool shows the application's type and an overview of its details along with the name of the applicant and the City planner overseeing the file.

-Staff will consider all input received during the focus group sessions and the public meeting and will then prepare a recommendation report to implement improvements to public participation in the planning process.
+Staff will consider all input received and prepare a recommendation report to implement improvements to public participation in the planning approvals process.